Skip navigation

 • Please visit the Pure Research Information Portal for further information

-• Coming of Age in a Hustler Economy: E-fraud Narratives and the Postcolonial African Bildungsroman, Chukwuemeka, D. 2 Apr 2024, Title, Lincoln, US, University of Nebraska Press
+• Coming of Age in a Hustler Economy: E-fraud Narratives and the Postcolonial African Bildungsroman, Chukwuemeka, D. 2 Apr 2024, The Postcolonial Bildungsroman and the Character of Place, Lincoln, US, University of Nebraska Press

 • The Sound of Silent Memories: Negotiating Cultural Memory through Urban Noise in Teju Cole’s Open City, Chukwuemeka, D. 2020, Vernon Press, Vernon Press